AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-server/message-format.md

 #### Use identity namespace aggregation key in the template {#aggregation-key-identity}

-Below is an example where the [configurable aggregation](./destination-configuration.md#configurable-aggregation) in the destination configuration is set to aggregate exported profiles by identity namespaces, in the form `"namespaces": ["email", "phone"]` and `"namespaces": ["GAID", "IDFA"]`.
-Refer to the `groups` parameter in the [destination configuration API reference](./destination-configuration-api.md) for more information about this grouping.
+Below is an example where the [configurable aggregation](../../functionality/destination-configuration/aggregation-policy.md#configurable-aggregation) in the destination configuration is set to aggregate exported profiles by identity namespaces, in the form `"namespaces": ["email", "phone"]` and `"namespaces": ["GAID", "IDFA"]`.
+Refer to the `groups` parameter in the [create destination configuration](../../authoring-api/destination-configuration/create-destination-configuration.md) documentation for more details about grouping.

 **Input**